astronomer/docs/astro/install-aws.md

 - Your preferred node instance type.
 - Your preferred maximum node count.

 If not specified, Astronomer will create a cluster with two `m5.xlarge` nodes in `us-east-1` and a maximum node count of 20 by default.
-For information on all supported regions and configurations, see [AWS Resource Reference](resource-reference-aws.md).
+For information on all supported regions and configurations, see [AWS resource reference](resource-reference-aws.md).

 From here, our team will provision an Astro cluster according to the specifications you provided.